soundpress/RulesOfNYC/docs/c47/index.rst

 (c) HRA may extend a household's initial coupon term for documented special circumstances, including if such extension is needed as a reasonable accommodation on the basis of disability.

-(d) If a household submits a request for unit approval pursuant to subdivision (b) of section 9-06 of this chapter, the coupon term will be stayed until HRA approves or denies the request.
+(d) If a household submits a request for unit approval pursuant to subdivision (b) of 68 RCNY §9-06, the coupon term will be stayed until HRA approves or denies the request.

-(e) HRA HOME TBRA rental assistance payments shall only be available if a household receives a unit approval pursuant to subdivision (b) of section 9-06 of this chapter prior to the expiration of the coupon term.
-A household that does not obtain a unit approval prior to the expiration of the coupon term may submit a new application for participation in HRA HOME TBRA if HRA re-opens the application period pursuant to subdivision (a) of section 9-04 of this chapter.
+(e) HRA HOME TBRA rental assistance payments shall only be available if a household receives a unit approval pursuant to subdivision (b) of 68 RCNY §9-06 prior to the expiration of the coupon term.
+A household that does not obtain a unit approval prior to the expiration of the coupon term may submit a new application for participation in HRA HOME TBRA if HRA re-opens the application period pursuant to subdivision (a) of 68 RCNY §9-04.

 (f) HRA HOME TBRA rental assistance payments shall only be available if a household complies with program obligations as outlined in the coupon.